Impacts of Loudoun’s Data Center Industry

 February 2025 was the first public hearing regarding BOS’s process to create ordinance and zoning amendments to limit where data centers can be built in Loudoun.
 That night, the Board voted 6-2 to advance changes to the county’s comprehensive plan and zoning ordinance which would require all future data centers to meet certain conditions to be built. 🎉

-On March 18 2025, the Board plans a major vote on its proposed Phase One amendments to the comprehensive plan and zoning ordinance to better manage data center development in the county.
-We support these changes, but are asking the BOS to limit one aspect: the grandfathering clause.
+On March 18 2025, the Board held a major vote on its proposed Phase One amendments to the comprehensive plan and zoning ordinance to better manage data center development in the county.
+The Board passed this legislation, but conceded to the Data Center lobby by including a grandfathering clause which exempted over 40 data center applications from the limitations of the new ordinances.

 More Resources